MundatiC/MundatiC/README.md

 ## 👨🏻‍💻 A Little Bit About Me and My Interests

-- 🔭 I’m currently working on my 4th year project
+- 🔭 I’m currently working on a educational gaming platform.
-- 🌱 I’m currently learning Fullstack and Machine Learning
+- 🌱 I’m currently learning game development.
-- 👯 I’m looking to collaborate on any kotlin projects
+- 👯 I’m looking to collaborate on any javascript projects.
-- 🥅 2023 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
+- 🥅 2024 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
 - ⚡ Fun fact: I can beat box.

 ## 🚀 Some Tools I Have Used and Learned</h2>